Tender Jargon Buster

 Periodic Indicative Notice, Prior Information Notice – PIN

 An advance warning of a public sector contract to be tendered at some time in the future.
 The issue of a PIN does not guarantee that a contract will be placed.
-This is different to an Initial Expression of Interest (See also IEO).
+This is different to an Initial Expression of Interest (See IEO).

 Pre-qualification Questionnaire – PQQ